Media Types

 required: false

-The label of the button that opens the primary content url.
+The label of the button that opens the primary content URL.
 This needs to be a translation key.
-The default will translate to “Open”.
+The default translates to “Open” in English.

 coverStyle